cmaloney/dcos-docs/_pages/1-7/usage/services/kafka.md

 {
     <b>"errors": [
-        "Validation error on field \"BROKER_COUNT\": Decreasing this value (from 3 to 2) is not supported."
+        "Validation error on field "BROKER_COUNT": Decreasing this value (from 3 to 2) is not supported."
     ],</b>
     "phases": [
         {